scottbenton/eberron/content/dm-prep.md

 Its a good place to store NPC information, as well as character backstory reminders.

 One useful page I have just contains information about how different parties in Eberron relate to each other.
-Pretty much just who is working with who, which groups are working against each other, why groups hate each other, and the like.
 This is useful for planning out larger story arcs and tying more minor story arcs to a larger picture.
 By creating a board like this, I am able to connect different subplots in a more meaningful way, as well as plan for potential future threats and story lines.

----

-OneNote allows me to keep a cohesive larger story in mind while I use DND Beyond to plan encounters, and my page of notes to run sessions.
-In addition to all of these tools, a functioning DM screen allows me to have information on game mechanics and some worldbuilding information that I might need during a session.